All Episodes

 Most people think that violence is justified when someone is in self-defense.

-So, what these narratives are doing, they're radicalizing our youth, they're radicalizing Zoomers, but also everyone else, but mostly Zoomers within academia and on line, by constantly creating a perception of reality that is entirely skewed and leads them to think that they are in conditions where they have to defend themselves.
+They're radicalizing Zoomers, but also everyone else, but mostly Zoomers within academia and online, by constantly creating a perception of reality that is entirely skewed and leads them to think that they are in conditions where they have to defend themselves.

-They believe that because these narratives are true, they are in conditions where they have to defend themselves, and therefore they think that they are justified in using violence.
+They believe that because these narratives are true, they are in conditions where they have to defend themselves and therefore they think that they're justified in using violence.

 And I won't say that this is something unbelievably pernicious.